oicr-gsi/req-system-docs/source/requisitioners.rst

 #.
 From the action menu, select “Edit submission”.
 #.
 All fields will become editable.
 When corrections are complete, click “Submit” at the bottom of the requisition.
 Requisition status will revert to “SUBMITTED”.
 #.
 An email notification will confirm the revision, with the subject “An Existing Requisition Was Edited by a Requisitioner.”
 #.
 OICR Accessioners will review your edited requisition and accept or reject the revised requisition.
 If your requisition was previously approved and materials shipped to OICR, OICR Accessioners and Laboratory users will correct errors in de-identified records and Sign Out users will review and correct PHI fields at OICR as necessary.
-Requisition form changes may be reviewed at any time by downloading a copy of any version of the original or edited requisition from the requisition case history, see section Case History Review.
+Requisition form changes may be reviewed at any time by downloading a copy of any version of the original or edited requisition from the requisition case history, see :ref:`case-history`.
 #.
 The Requisitioner will receive an email with the subject header “Your Requisition Was Approved.
 Ship Materials to OICR.”
 Follow instructions within the body of the email if material shipment is pending.
 If materials were shipped to OICR Genomics after a prior requisition approval, disregard instructions for shipment.

 Withdrawing a Study Specific Requisition (Mistaken Submission)